MahmoudEL-Afandy/e-commerce-mvc/README.md

 ## About

-My Big Project , This project is an E-commerce application for online shopping, built using .NET 8 Core MVC.
+My Big Project , This project is an E-commerce application for online shopping, built using .NET 8 MVC.
 The application leverages various modern technologies and frameworks to provide a comprehensive and scalable solution for online Shopping.

 ## Features